-CONSENT TO PARTICIPATE IN FIELD TRIP/ATHLETIC TRIP OR OTHER ACTIVITY AND CONSENT FOR TREATMENT subject they are studying.
-This could include bus trips out of tow , I,, the parent and/or legal my consent for my child to participate in field trips, athletic trips of guardian ofGive or other activities. further give my legal consent and authorize any representative of USD #412, Hoxie Schools to authorize Emergency medical treatment, including any necessary surgery (a medical opinion of one other licensed obysician or dentist concurring in the necessity of surgery is to be obtained prior to performance of any surgical procedure) or hospitalization, for my above-named child, for any injury or illness of an emergency nature he/she incurred while participating in the field trip or other activity noted above by any physician or dentist licensed in accordance with the provisions of the Kansas Healing Arts Act, KSA 65-2801, and any nospital.
-I agree to pay and assume all responsibility for medical and hosp on behalf of my child.
+CONSENT TO PARTICIPATE IN FIELD TRIP/ATHLETIC TRIP OR OTHER ACTIVITY AND CONSENT FOR TREATMENT

+subject they are studying.
+This could include bus trips out of t

+I,, the parent and/or legal guardian of my consent for my child to participate in field trips, athletic trips or other activities.

+I further give my legal consent and authorize any representative of USD #412, Hoxie Schools to authorize Emergency medical treatment, including any necessary surgery (a medical opinion of one other licensed physician or dentist concurring in the necessity of surgery is to be obtained prior to performance of any surgical procedure) or hospitalization, for my above-named child, for any injury or illness of an emergency nature he/she incurred while participating in the field trip or other activity noted above by any physician or dentist licensed in accordance with the provisions of the Kansas Healing Arts Act, KSA 65-2801, and any hospital.
 I agree to pay and assume all responsibility for medical and hospital expenses and any emergency services incurred on behalf of my child.

-I acknowledge and agree that USD #412, Hoxie School District is expenses and/or other charges that are incurred in the medical treatment of this document shall have the same force and effect medical treatment, I understand that school personnel will make permission to authorize that treatment.
-To facilitate contacting medical phone numbers to the school. treatment or hospitalization of my child.
-A st the original.
-If my child requires emergency reasonable attempt to contact me to seek my PARENT OR LEGAL GUARDIAN DATE CONSENT FOR TREATMENT - EM ERGENCY MEDICAL INFORMATION STUDENT'S NAME: DATE OF BIRTH: KNOWN ALLERGIES: STUDENT'S ADDRESS: TELEPHONE #: PARENT'S ADDRESS: TELEPHONE #: PHONE #: Mother'sFather's: ADDITIONAL CONTACTS (IF NEEDED): MEDICAL INSURANCE COVERAGE:YESI NO NAME OF MEDICAL INSURANCE CARRIER:
+PARENT OR LEGAL GUARDIAN DATE

+CONSENT FOR TREATMENT - E EMERGENCY MEDICAL INFORMATION

+STUDENT'S NAME: DATE OF BIRTH:

+KNOWN ALLERGIES:

+STUDENT'S ADDRESS: TELEPHONE #:

+PARENT'S ADDRESS: TELEPHONE #:

+PHONE #: Mother'sFather's :

+ADDITIONAL CONTACTS (IF NEEDED):

+MEDICAL INSURANCE COVERAGE:YES NO NAME OF MEDICAL INSURANCE CARRIE ER: